-- S-7 Consult with the Placer County Flood Control and Water Conservation District and other appropriate entities regarding regional approaches for the planning, construction, operation and maintenance of drainage and flood control facilities. - S-8 Maintain and implement the City's Ordinance regarding "Flood Hazard Areas." - S-9 Ensure that the City's Regulatory Floodplain, based upon the most current information, both upstream and downstream, is not adversely affected by new development. - S-10 Require that new development detain on-site drainage such that the rate of runoff flow is maintained at pre-development levels, except where detention is not recommended in plans and policies adopted by the Placer County Flood Control and Water Conservation District (PCFCWCD), and to require coordination with other projects' master plans to ensure no adverse cumulative effects.
-In lieu of detention, the City may require retention and/or off-site drainage improvements that are more beneficial to the community's overall drainage system. - S-11 Ensure that new development does not result in on-site flooding or increase flooding of off-site properties. - S-12 Require new development to annex into an existing drainage maintenance district where warranted.
+S-14 Coordinate with the Placer County Flood Control and Water Conservation District and other appropriate entities to maintain locally and regionally effective strategies for the planning, construction, operation, and maintenance of drainage and flood-control facilities.

+- S-15 Maintain and implement the City's Ordinance regarding "Flood Hazard Areas" (Chapter 15.16 of the Rocklin Municipal Code as of November 2020). - S-16 Ensure that new development and infrastructure projects do not create or exacerbate flood risks elsewhere in Rocklin or in neighboring communities and that new development does not result in on-site flooding or increase flooding of off-site properties. - S-17 Require that new development detain on-site drainage such that the rate of runoff flow is maintained at pre-development levels, except where detention is not recommended in plans and policies adopted by the Placer County Flood Control and Water Conservation District (PCFCWCD), and to require coordination with other projects' master plans to ensure no adverse cumulative effects.
+In lieu of detention, the City may require retention and/or off-site drainage improvements that are more beneficial to the community's overall drainage system. - S-18 Require new development to annex into an existing drainage maintenance district where warranted. - S-19 Require all new residential development to have the ground floor located above the 100year flood base elevation. - S-20 Encourage development to incorporate environmental design features to reduce flood risks with natural drainage as well as groundwater replenishment, such as the use of permeable ground surfaces (e.g., pavers, bricks, permeable concrete, landscaping with water-absorbing plant specimens) in new developments as well as city-owned land uses, as feasible. - S-21 Locate new public facilities and pieces of infrastructure outside of identified floodplain areas and move existing facilities and infrastructure out of floodplain areas to the greatest extent possible.
+If facilities and infrastructure cannot be located or moved outside of floodplain areas, the City shall design these structures to protect against flood risks.